zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## D007 - All URLs Should Be HTTPS

-When handling customer data (which all Zapier functions do), it's strongly encouraged that all communication take securely.
+When handling customer data (which all Zapier functions do), it's strongly encouraged that all communication take place securely.
 Using SSL is a big part of that, so ensure your URLs have HTTPS as their protocol.

 If you need help setting up an SSL certificate for your API, we suggest